 2. Health and wellness items +525% in views — the fastest-growing category in the study.
 Sanitizers, lip balm, and first-aid kits get used daily and stay in bags and desks for months.
 Trade-off: single-use formats have short lives.
 Pick refillable or multi-use versions for longer reach.

-Wellness & sanitizer picks
+Wellness & Sanitizer

 3. Custom power banks Reach doubled since 2023.
 High utility means high retention — people charge phones every day, and a power bank goes wherever the phone goes.
 Trade-off: most power banks are made in China, so tariff exposure is real.
 Budget for 20–30% over 2024 catalog prices.